 MFC for latest v143 build tools (x86 & x64)

-# Or open in Visual Studio 2022
+Building in Visual Studio

 Build Configurations

-Debug: Development build with debugging symbols
+Debug — Development build with debugging symbols and no optimizations

-Release: Optimized production build
+Release — Optimized production build suitable for distribution